IarveJ/PYNQ_facialRec/README.md

 * Added video image processing from simple capture and display image processing in example.
 * Integrated Facial Recognition libary to work on PYNQ
 * Extensively used Operating Systems to import image files and install Python Library
+### Known Issues
+* Output Lag
+* Color Distortion
+* Output Frame

+  The first of the known issues is the output lag.
+From manually timing, the program will input, then process an image for roughly 3 seconds before outputting it via HDMI.
+To reduce this output lag, I have the program only processing every other frame making therefore at
+30Hz, however the bug persists and does not seem affected by the reduction in processing.
+Further reduction of processing would put it close to, or under the optimal 25Hz which is smooth motion to the human eye.
+  The second bug is sometimes the program will output Color Distorted images on to the lab's VGA monitors.
+This bug does not occur at home when directly plugging the system into a TV's HDMI input, but rather appears occassionally (not every time) onto VGA monitors when using a passive HDMI to VGA adapter.
+This bug is similar to the third bug, the Output Frame issue, where the system will shift all the array values and move the image to the right when outputting to via the VIA adapter.
 ### References
 * [Raspberry Pi example](https://github.com/ageitgey/face_recognition/blob/master/examples/facerec_from_webcam_faster.py) -Ageitgey's Raspberry Pi example adapted for implemention with PYNQ
 * [Webcam Face Detection](https://github.com/Xilinx/PYNQ/blob/v1.4/Pynq-Z1/notebooks/examples/opencv_face_detect_webcam.ipynb) -PYNQ example using OpenCV to interface webcam and HDMI output, and detect faces.